forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

 ## Quick Fix

 When you reference a method that isn’t declared in your source, use the Quick Fix widget to automatically declare the method.
+To enable the Quick Fix widget, turn on the `salesforcedx-vscode-apex.enable-semantic-errors` setting.

 Declare Missing Methods quick fix can be invoked in the following ways: